emptynick/breville-barista-touch/Readme.md

 Unfortunately the display is not compatible with Raspberry Pis or other SBCs.
 Adafruit does have a [board](https://www.adafruit.com/product/1590) which should be compatible but it costs 40$ and I'm not sure if it is worth it.
 At that cost you could simply swap the whole display/pcb unit with an [ESP32 with display](https://aliexpress.com/item/1005006213165842.html)

+### Customizing the firmware

+The hardware we have is pretty powerful.
+We have a 32bit ARM Cortex M4 with up to 180Mhz, 256Mb RAM and 256Mb flash.
+You ever thought you could say that about your coffee machine?